How to Fix API Connection Errors in Copy Trading Software

 Register for call back

 If you're facing issues connecting to the API, do not fear – these issues can happen, and they can usually be fixed fairly quickly in a few easy steps.
-In this guide, we will discuss how to troubleshoot and resolve API connection issues with a copy trading programme so your trading can run smoothly.
+In this guide, we will discuss how to troubleshoot and resolve API connection issues so your copy trading using Static IP can run smoothly and without interruptions.

 1. Check Your API Keys and Permissions